oluwadamilareoyeniyi8/Adventures-works-Project/README.md

 # Adventure-works-Project
-Cleaning sales data and building an interactive dashboard using Excel
+Sales Data Cleaning and Dashboard Development Using Power BI Cleaned and transformed raw sales data to build an interactive Power BI dashboard that provides insights into revenue, customer behavior, and product performance.